The central limit theorem on nilpotent Lie groups: Introduction

 We also present a detailed analysis of the limiting measure.
 In particular, we give decay estimates at infinity (see \Cref{density-reg}) proving that the limit density is a rapidly decreasing Schwartz function similarly to what is known in the centered case \cite{hebisch89, varopoulos-JFA-88, siebert84}.
-But surprisingly, we discover the following new phenomenon that only takes place in the biased case and only in step $3$ or more: due to certain inaccessibility constraints \cite{sussmann87, agrachev-sachkov04, sachkov07} appearing in the presence of a bias, the limiting measure, even though it is absolutely continuous, may not have full support in general and the identity can lie on the boundary of the support.
+It came as a surprise to us to discover that a new phenomenon takes place in the biased case, and only in step $3$ or more: due to certain inaccessibility constraints \cite{sussmann87, agrachev-sachkov04, sachkov07} appearing in the presence of a bias, \emph{the limiting measure may not have full support} in general and the identity can lie on the boundary of the support, even though it is absolutely continuous.
 This phenomenon occurs in all free nilpotent Lie groups of step at least $3$ whenever there is a non-zero bias (see \Cref{never-full-thm}).
 On the other hand there are Lie groups, such as the upper triangular unipotent groups, where it never happens and the limit measure always has full support (see \Cref{full-lower-bound-thm}).
 For such groups we will also establish a lower bound on the density, by exploiting a version of Harnack's inequality for hypoelliptic operators recently established in \cite{kogoj-polidoro16}.
-Yet there are also examples, such as filiform Lie algebras of dimension at least $4$, where both phenomena occur depending on the drift.
-Typically the limit measure is far from being an ordinary Gaussian distribution, but we shall also characterize exactly when this is the case (\Cref{charact-gaussian}).
+Yet there are also examples, such as filiform Lie algebras of dimension at least $4$, where both phenomena occur depending on the increment average.
+Typically the limiting measure is far from being an ordinary Gaussian distribution, but we shall also characterize exactly when this is the case (\Cref{charact-gaussian}).

 In the context of hypoelliptic heat kernel estimates and diffusion processes on manifolds, the consequences of a non-trivial drift for the support and the small time estimates have been studied in several influential papers, starting with those of Ben Arous and L\'eandre \cite{benarous-leandre} (see also \cite{aidaetal} and more recently \cite{colin-hillairet-trelat}).
 In these papers the drift refers to a first order term in the infinitesimal generator of the diffusion.
 In our context, the non-centeredness assumption on the driving measure is not reflected by a first order term in the infinitesimal generator of the limiting diffusion.
 Rather, it forces the generator to be time dependent.
 This time dependency plays a crucial role here, especially as the generator obtained for a frozen time t is not hypoelliptic.
 Below, we will present examples of limiting measures with non-full support and also no drift term at all in the (hypoelliptic) infinitesimal generator.